 Special Equipment: Deep-fry or candy or instant-read thermometer

 Meanwhile, in a shallow bowl, whisk together the flour, bread crumbs, salt, and pepper.
-Pour the buttermilk into a second shallow bowl.
+Pour the buttermilk into a separate shallow bowl.

 Pat the chicken dry with paper towels.
 Working with half the strips at a time, dip them first in the buttermilk, allowing any excess to drip off, and then dredge them in the flour mixture, turning to coat all sides.
 (You want to stir the flour mixture often in between strips to keep the bread crumbs from settling to the bottom of the bowl.)